1Crazymoney/grant-program/applications/MemeFlateLtd.md

 MemeFlate was created by a creative mind and small busniess owner so this can be looked at as a cutting edge and willingness to see the project succeed.

-MemeFlate would like to be inovative by also offering local services in which where a seller of perticaler goods in different parts of the world can ship items wished to be purchased in another part of the world and with MemeFlate having its inception in the crypto space it makes its range and prediction for growth exponential.
+MemeFlate would like to be innovative by also offering local services in which where a seller of perticaler goods in different parts of the world can ship items wished to be purchased in another part of the world and with MemeFlate having its inception in the crypto space it makes its range and prediction for growth exponential.

 ## Team